 Note: This post may contain affiliate links for your convenience.
+If you make a purchase, this site may receive a small commission at no additional cost to you.
 You can read my full disclosure policy here.

 You know the kind of days…when Play-Doh crumbles litter the kitchen floor, when none of the littles took their naps (and they’re just SO delightful when they’re tired, right?), when somebody falls and busts their lip, and when unexpected hurdles keep coming your way.

 Those are the days when dinner needs to be something quick and easy.

 And around here, those days are pretty common.
 We would never eat if it weren’t for quick and easy meals.

 The best Instant Pot soup recipes are ones that are quick and easy to make, inexpensive, and hearty meals that make use of staple ingredients you probably already have on hand.

 I’ve shared before about my love for Olive Garden soups (one of the reasons why I love this Instant Pot Zuppa Toscana), and this Instant Pot pasta e fagioli recipe is another perfect example.

 Pasta e Fagioli literally means “pasta and beans,” and it’s a traditional Italian dish that has humble beginnings as a simple peasant food.